spl0k/supysonic/README.md

 _Supysonic_ needs a database to run.
 It can either be a _SQLite_, _MySQL_-compatible or _PostgreSQL_ database.

-_Supysonic_ does not automatically create the database and tables it needs to work.
-Thus the database and tables must be created prior to running the application.
-Please refer to the documentation of the DBMS you've chosen on how to create a database and how to use a command-line client.
+Please refer to the documentation of the DBMS you've chosen on how to create a database.
+Once it has a database, _Supysonic_ will automatically create the tables it needs.

 If you want to use _PostgreSQL_ you'll have to add the `citext` extension to the database once created.
 This can be done when connected to the database as the superuser with the folowing SQL command:

     supysonic=# CREATE EXTENSION citext;

-Table creation scripts are provided in the `schema` folder for _SQLite_, _MySQL_ and _PostgreSQL_.
-Just feed them to any client you're able to use.

 If you absolutely have no clue about databases, you can go with _SQLite_.
-You'll just need the `sqlite3` command-line tool.
-Install it and create the database and tables with the following commands:

-    $ apt install sqlite3
-    $ sqlite3 /some/path/to/a/supysonic.db < schema/sqlite.sql

-Remember the path you've used for the database file (`/some/path/to/a/supysonic.db` in the example above), you'll need it in the configuration file.

 Note that using _SQLite_ for large libraries might not be the brightest idea as it tends to struggle with larger datasets.